Young Sherlock Holmes: Snake Bite: Background

 Based on the original Sherlock Holmes series, Doyle mentioned that he was an expert at martial arts so in this series, he uses his martial arts skill to fight villains he encountered in China all taught by the character, Wu Chung.

 When author Lane wrote this book, he mentioned that there was a snake who came killing people but didn't leave any traces behind.
 It isn't necessary to read the book in order unlike the previous books, Death Cloud, Rebel Fire, Black Ice, and Fire Storm.
 The other previous books mention Mycroft, Matty, Virginia, Amyus Crowe, Rufus Stone, and the evil housekeeper, Mrs. Eglantine.
-Sherlock Homes didn't just roam around alone, he just made friends like the Mackenzies and Wu Chung.
+Sherlock Holmes didn't just roam around alone, he just made friends like the Mackenzies and Wu Chung.